juancesarvillalba-zz/springer-nature-test/README.md

 ## com.springer.nature.editor.commands package

 *  CanvasCommandFactory: Factory class in charge of parsing commandLine and creates respectively ICommand
 *  ICommand, Command and implementations : They are in charge of parsing command arguments and create internal shape representations, each command implements a draw method that delegate to the internal shape representation.
+Having independents commands that delegates the drawing allows decoupling between the client and the IShape

 ## com.springer.nature.editor.console package